SM2501/evidence-portfolio-pipeline/README.md

 The pipeline is resumable, concurrency‑safe, and ready for a pilot calibration run before processing the full 18,000‑article target corpus.
 Setup instructions, architecture notes, bias‑measurement commitments, and ethical‑use disclosures are included in the README inside the zip.

-Earlier files (v1 archive, framework documents, the HHS public comment) are preserved for reference; for actual deployment, use the v2 zip.
+Earlier files (v1 archive, framework documents) are preserved for reference; for actual deployment, use the v2 zip.